-Grantees are required to use SGC,CCI and DOC names and/or logos for all publications, websites, signage, invitations, and other media-related and publicoutreach products related to the grant.
+Grantees are required to use Strategic Growth Council, California Climate Investments and Department of Conservation names and/or logos for all publications, websites, signage, invitations, and other media-related and publicoutreach products related to the grant.
 Guidance on logo usage, signage, and logo files contained in the Style Guide.